raulcorreia7/pecobot/README.md

 # MightyPecoBot
 MightyPecoBot is a TwitchBot implemented from scratch.
-It uses dotnet core 2.1
+I used .net core 2.1 with no libraries.

 ## Installation